shoeffner/mthesis/src/gaze_library.md

 [^gazegithuburl]:
   [https://github.com/shoeffner/gaze](https://github.com/shoeffner/gaze).
 There
-  are no specific reasons to host Gaze on GitHub other than that the author is already familiar with the ecosystem, and that the libraries dlib and OpenCV are also available there.
+  are no specific reasons to host Gaze on GitHub other than that the author is already familiar with the ecosystem, and that the employed libraries dlib and OpenCV are also available there.

 ### Why free and open-source software?